patrickodacre/sdl2-odin-examples/render-dynamic-text/readme.md

 This is a method I came up with for rendering dynamic text.

-By "dynamic" I mean text that isn't known at compile time.
+By "dynamic" I mean text that isn't known at compile time -- text that comes from keyboard input events.

 This is a fairly simple example -- things like word-wrapping and line breaks aren't handled.